Suraj-Shetty08/ipl-analysis/README.md

 ## 📌 Objective

-Analyzed IPL match and ball-by-ball data to uncover performance patterns across batsmen, bowlers, teams, and match conditions — and visualized the findings in an interactive Tableau dashboard.
+Analyzed IPL match and ball-by-ball data to uncover performance patterns across batsmen, bowlers, teams, and match conditions, and visualized the findings in an interactive Tableau dashboard.

 ---